Chances are, you’re aware that our brains don’t always work as logical machines. In fact, our decisions don’t always make complete sense.

 They are tendencies to think in certain ways, and their role in consumer’s decisions is substantial.
 Consequently, using biases is a major tool used to increase conversion.

-However, among hundreds of biases studied so far (check the entire list here), which ones could be easily implemented to improve your copy?
+However, among hundreds of biases found so far (list here), which ones could be easily implemented to improve your copy?
+Here are the most prominent ones.

-4 Cognitive Biases That Help You Boost Your Conversion Rate
+5 Cognitive Biases That Can Boost Your Conversion Rate

 1) Loss Aversion | Engaging with the fear of losing